vuejs/awesome-vue/README.md

  - [vue-heatmapjs](https://github.com/BrockReece/vue-heatmapjs) - A Vue directive for tracking and visualising mouse activity
  - [vue-maze](https://github.com/meganetaaan/vue-maze) - An itty-bitty maze game made as Vue.js component
  - [vue-drag-verify](https://github.com/AshleyLv/vue-drag-verify) - This is a vue component, which is sliding to unlock for login or sign up.
+ - [vue-balloon](https://github.com/kevinwarne/vue-balloon) - Vue components for creating fixed, zoomable containers in the corner of a page.
+Similar to the mail composition wrapper used in gmail.

 ### Tabs